AnasAito/SkillNER/docs/source/contribute.rst

 ==========

-Why and How to contribute ?
+Why and How to contribute?
 -----------------------------------------

 SkillNer is the first **Open Source** skill extractor.